MarkGravestock/MarkGravestock.github.io/about.md

 ### About me

-I'm a (Software) Product Developer who has worked on products in the manufacturing, financial services and commercial property domains.
+I'm a (Software) Product Developer who has worked in the manufacturing, financial services and commercial property domains.
+I currently run my own company, our aim is to deliver valuable products to customers.

 I've worked in many: